 Like I mentioned, minimalism will look different for each person.
 But I do think the practice offers insight in how we attach ourselves to our possessions.

-After you go through the 5 steps to practicing minimalism at home, hopefully you will feel better about the space in your home.
+Practice will help you feel a whole lot better about the space in your home!
 Try to continue these steps and incorporate them into practice.
 This will help you rewire how you think about possessions

 There is 2 ways to think about this: